nodejs/node/doc/api/cli.md

 Follows `require()`'s module resolution rules. `module` may be either a path to a file, or a node module name.

+Only CommonJS modules are supported.
+Attempting to preload a ES6 Module using `--require` will fail with an error.

 ### `-v`, `--version`
 <!-- YAML
 added: v0.1.3